kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

   This annotations explicitly sets a hostname in the status of the load balancer service.

+- `loadbalancer.openstack.org/load-balancer-address`

+  This annotation is automatically added and it contains the floating ip address of the load balancer service.
+  When using `loadbalancer.openstack.org/hostname` annotation it is the only place to see the real address of the load balancer.

 ### Switching between Floating Subnets by using preconfigured Classes

 If you have multiple `FloatingIPPools` and/or `FloatingIPSubnets` it might be desirable to offer the user logical meanings for `LoadBalancers` like `internetFacing` or `DMZ` instead of requiring the user to select a dedicated network or subnet ID at the service object level as an annotation.